cdktf/cdktf-provider-okta/docs/authServerPolicyRule.go.md

 - *Type:* *[]*string

+Scopes allowed for this policy rule.

+They can be whitelisted by name or all can be whitelisted with `*`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/resources/auth_server_policy_rule#scope_whitelist AuthServerPolicyRule#scope_whitelist}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/resources/auth_server_policy_rule#scope_whitelist AuthServerPolicyRule#scope_whitelist}

 ---